HananGit/odsc-2018/README.md

 ### Running an experiment with all defaults
 `python model_pipeline.py`
-Notice that different runs yield different results since we havn't controlled the random seed.
+Notice that different runs yield different results since we have not
+controlled the random seed.

 But if we fix the seed by running:
 `python model_pipeline.py seed=0`